 You’ve probably got a sore head after all that Belgian beer, so make the most of the exceptional buffet breakfast in the sunlit dining room at Martin’s Hotel.
 There’s a huge choice on offer, so vegans, veggies and meat eaters will all find plenty to enjoy over a leisurely coffee.
 After checking out and popping the bags in to storage, the second day in this whistle stop tour of Bruges is all about the canals.

 Boat tours seating approximately 20 people run along the picturesque waterways in Bruges every hour from various stops around the city, priced around £10.
 This is the perfect way to appreciate the higgledy piggledy houses that sit on the water front, and it’s hard not to be completely charmed as you experience cruising under beautiful bridge arches, flanked by a couple of elegant swans.

-Back on dry land, and there’s just enough time to visit the top of the majestic medieval Belfry of Bruges, which thanks to it’s central location, has served as your own personal North Star for the duration of your time here.
+Back on dry land, and there’s just enough time to visit the top of the majestic medieval Belfry of Bruges (pictured above), which thanks to it’s central location, has served as your own personal North Star for the duration of your time here.
 Film buffs will recognise this iconic tower as central to the plot line of 2008 film In Bruges (no spoilers here).
 Gaze out across the medieval looking skyline of a gorgeous city that has managed to immaculately preserve it’s traditional beauty and character thanks to it’s status as a UNESCO World Heritage site.
 And finally, make a promise to yourself that you’ll be back, very soon.

 Where to stay: Double rooms at Martin’s Hotel start from just £99 per night.